-Listen to one of our board members, Pastor Nate Walker, talk about our vision for classical, Christian education at TCS:
+Listen to one of our Education Council members, Pastor Nate Walker, talk about our vision for a classical, Christian education at TCS:

 TCS gives our children a word-based education.
 We love words and language—why?
 Because the Bible tells us that God created the world through his word, and is ruling and saving his world through his word.
 Humanity was given the task of ruling the world by naming it—through words!
 And he has told us who he is through a Word (the Bible) and his Word ultimately became a human (Jesus).